jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.83a
+* Added two blocks to show the sum of network traffic on all interfaces, notice that it includes localhost2localhost traffic.

 0.82a
 * Fixed an issue with disk displaying when the computer doesn't have an installed battery